AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/interfaces/page.pageapi.md

 *Inherited from [PageApiProperties](page.pageapiproperties.md).[modal](page.pageapiproperties.md#modal)*

-Configuration to show/hide a modal with fullscreen overlay.
+Configuration to show or hide a modal with full-screen overlay.
 Defaults to false.

 ***Example:***